Ojassahasrabudhe/Flags-ka-khel/README.md

 voice: 7744054856
 email: ojas.sahasrabudhe_ug19(@)ashoka.edu.in

-This program was written `Python` programming language version 2.7.3.
+This program was written in `Python` programming language version 2.7.3.
-You will need to inctall the `PIL` library to run this program.
+You will need to install the `PIL` library to run this program.
 It also uses the `random` library which is pre-installed with Python.

 ## Objective